 It is pretty safe to assume that most people are aware of the direct consequences associated with a sex offense.
 If an individual is convicted, they will most likely face a long prison sentence and costly fines.
 While these are the more obvious penalties, there are collateral consequences that a majority of people don’t seem to think about until they start to affect their lives.
 At MayesTelles PLLC, our Phoenix criminal defense lawyers are well aware of the various collateral consequences that a sex offense can have.

 Along with a conviction for a sex crime comes a social stigma that can follow you wherever you go, including into the workplace.
 Any career opportunity after a conviction will be much more difficult to secure.
-With severe sex offence cases, it can be nearly impossible.
+With severe sex offense cases, it can be nearly impossible.

 Family and Friends